joechesney/NashQuestMap.github.io/README.md

 ### submitting a research task
 1. Find the pokestop that has the task, click it, and a info window should appear on the pin.
-2. Fill out the "requirements" of the research task, and the "reward", then press the "submit" button.
+2. Fill out the "requirements" and the "reward" of the research task, then press the "submit" button.
+3. The page will reload.
-3.That's it!
+4. That's it!

 ### submitting a new pokestop
 1. For now, just click on the pokestops location on the map, which will auto-fill the latitude and longitude of the click location into the form fields at the bottom of the screen.
 2. Type in the name of the pokestop
 3. Hit submit.
+4. The page will reload.
-4. That's it!
+5. That's it!

 ### Important Notes:
 There is a restriction on the database to only allow pokestops to be submitted if they are within these approximate bounds: ![Map of pokestop boundaries](./images/boundary-map.jpg?raw=true "Boundary Map")